Wanted (2008 film)

-Wanted is a 2008 action thriller film directed by Timur Bekmambetov and written by Michael Brandt, Derek Haas and Chris Morgan, loosely based on the comic book miniseries by Mark Millar and J. G. Jones.
+Wanted is a 2008 American action thriller film directed by Timur Bekmambetov and written by Michael Brandt, Derek Haas, and Chris Morgan, loosely based on the 2003–05 comic book miniseries by Mark Millar and J. G. Jones.
 The film stars James McAvoy, Morgan Freeman, Terence Stamp, Thomas Kretschmann, Common, and Angelina Jolie.

-The story of Wanted revolves around Wesley Allan Gibson, who decides to join the Fraternity, a secret society of assassins, after learning that his father was a member of the Fraternity.
+The film revolves around Wesley Allan Gibson, who decides to join the Fraternity, a secret society of assassins, after learning that his father was a member of the Fraternity.

 Universal Pictures acquired the adaptation rights from Millar in 2004, and while the eventual script drifted from the comic book superhero mythos in the original miniseries, he was content to see most of the comic's darker content retained.
-Production began in April 2008, with filming in the Czech Republic, Budapest, and the story's main setting, Chicago.
+Production began in April 2007, with filming in the Czech Republic, Budapest, and the story's main setting, Chicago.
 Bekmambetov's production company, Bazelevs Production, provided the majority of the film's visual effects.
 Danny Elfman scored the film, employing a guitar-based musical score.

-Wanted opened on June 27, 2008, to generally positive reviews with praise for its fast-pace narrative and stylized action sequences.
+Wanted opened on June 27, 2008, to positive reviews with praise for its fast-pace narrative and stylized action sequences.
 The film grossed $342 million worldwide.
 A sequel was announced shortly after the film's release, but ultimately stalled in development.

 Plot

 In Chicago, Wesley Allan Gibson works at a dead-end desk job with an overbearing boss, takes medication for panic attacks, and lives with his abrasive girlfriend Cathy who cheats on him with his co-worker and best friend, Barry.

-One evening, Wesley is told by a woman named Fox that his recently murdered father was an assassin.
-The killer, Cross, is now hunting him.
+One evening, Wesley is told by a woman named Fox that his recently murdered father was an assassin, and that his killer, Cross, is now hunting him.
 When Cross and Fox engage in a shootout, Wesley panics and flees.
 Cross pursues Wesley, who Fox manages to help escape.
 Wesley awakens in a factory surrounded by Fox and other assassins.

 The group's leader, Mr. Sloan, forces Wesley at gunpoint to shoot the wings off several flies, which he does.
 Sloan explains that Wesley's panic attacks are actually a rare ability that allows him to produce massive amounts of adrenaline, granting him superhuman strength and speed.
 Wesley's father and Cross were members of the Fraternity, a society of assassins that maintains balance in the world, headquartered in a repurposed textile mill.
 Sloan wants to train Wesley so that he may help kill Cross.

 A panicked Wesley leaves the building.
 The next morning, he discovers that his bank account now contains millions of dollars.
 Filled with new confidence, he insults his abusive boss in front of the whole office and hits Barry with a keyboard.
 Wesley trains under the Fraternity's cruel tutelage, learning to control his abilities.
 When his training is complete, Sloan shows him the "Loom of Fate", which has served for 1,000 years in supplying coded names of targets through deliberate imperfections in the fabric.
 The Loom identifies those who will create evil and chaos in the future, with Sloan responsible for interpreting the code.